AlbertMietus/MESS/spike-posts/BDD_TDD/startingWithBDD+TDD.rst

    there are fascinating common grounds that I can share.

    Ideally, each team should understand the concept of this *development process* **first**, then **exercise** it, before practicing it in a **project**.
 In my humble opinion, that is hardly possible.
-One can learn it “by doing” when being trained and coached.
+One can learn it ‘by doing’ when being trained and coached.

 Instructions too often focus is on using the tools.
 And automatically the goal becomes to blend those new tools into